joe-jngigi/next_auth_V5/README.md

 1. **`useForm` Hook**: This hook is the form library React Hook Form.
 It's used to manage form state and handle form submissions.

-2. **`<zod.infer<typeof LoginSchema>>`**: This part is using TypeScript's `infer` keyword along with Zod's types. `infer` is used to extract the type from a Zod schema.
+2. **`<zod.infer<typeof LoginSchema>>`**: This part is using TypeScript's `infer` keyword along with zod's types. `infer` is used to extract the type from a zod schema.
 So, `zod.infer<typeof LoginSchema>` extracts the type of data that conforms to the `LoginSchema`.

 3. **`resolver: zodResolver(LoginSchema)`**: This line configures the resolver for the form.
-The `zodResolver` function is provided by a library that integrates Zod with form validation.
-It takes the `LoginSchema` as an argument and generates a resolver for the form that uses Zod for validation.
+The `zodResolver` function is provided by a library that integrates zod with form validation.
+It takes the `LoginSchema` as an argument and generates a resolver for the form that uses zod for validation.

 4. **`defaultValues`**: This specifies the default values for the form fields.
 In this case, it sets the initial values for the email and password fields to empty strings.

 The `LoginSchema` defines the shape and validation rules for the form data, and the form is configured to use this schema for validation via the `resolver` option.
 The `defaultValues` object provides initial values for the form fields.

-**How Zod works on bare JSX**
+**How zod works on bare JSX**

-If you're working with bare-metal JSX without libraries like React Hook Form, you can still use Zod for client-side data validation.
+If you're working with bare-metal JSX without libraries like React Hook Form, you can still use zod for client-side data validation.
 You'll need to handle the form submission and validation logic manually.
 Here's a basic example of how you can achieve this:

 ```TS
 import { useState } from 'react';